-Rasar received national awards from the American Music Therapy Association for her work in Clinical Practice and for her Service with her presenting at every regional and national conference for over 30 years and with students presenting with her at every national and regional conference for over 20 years to represent the research areas explored in the field, having served as chair of two national committees for over 30 years, including serving as the founding chair, and having served on the original committee that wrote the first certification exam in music therapy, being chosen to continue on as the senior member to provide continuity in the second round of that committee's work, and having served as well as on every Practice Analysis Committee (sets content for the exam) that CBMT has had, and on the Certification Board for Music Therapists as well as on numerous committees for them, including serving as the Board Liaison to the Exam Committee.
+Rasar has received national awards from the American Music Therapy Association for her work in Clinical Practice and for her Service to the profession.
+She served as a charter member of the committee that authored the Standards of Clinical Practice, as a member of the committee that wrote the first certification exam in music therapy, on every Practice Analysis Committee (sets content for the exam) that the Certification Board for Music Therapists has conducted, on numerous committees for them (including as a permanent item-writer) and for the national music therapy association, having chaired major committees for over 3 decades.
 She maintains her WMTR and her MT-BC and has held them since the inception of both programs.
-She has served on the Assembly of Delegates for the American Music Therapy Association for 37 years and served as President of both the largest and the smallest regions of NAMT/AMTA.
+She has served on the Assembly of Delegates for the American Music Therapy Association for over 43 years and served as President of both the largest and the smallest regions of NAMT/AMTA.

 - B.A., University of Alabama

 - Fellow, Robert F. Unkefer Academy of Neurologic Music Therapists, Colorado State University